 Cozie Apple Watch (ResearchGate) – The latest version of the Cozie clockface application for the Apple Watch platform.
 This open-source project is led by Dr. Federico Tartarini and is a collaboration with Prof. Stefano Schiavon’s team at the SinBerBEST 2 Lab in Singapore.

-The Internet-of-Buildings (IoB) Project – The IoB project focuses on the technology and data convergence of the various researchers in the NUS Dept. of Building.
+The Internet-of-Buildings (IoB) Project – The IoB project focuses on the technology and data convergence of the various researchers in the NUS Dept. of the Built Environment.
 This project is a collaboration with Prof. Daniel Wong and it ties together several projects from within the department.

 Data Science for Construction, Architecture and Engineering Online EDx Course – The BUDS Lab hosts the first online data science course focused specifically on data analytics from the various phases of the building life cycle - design, construction, and operations.
 This is an introductory course that adds Python, the Pandas Data Analytics library and various visualization and machine learning techniques to the toolbox of architects, engineers, operations, and other industry professionals.
 Over 15,000 participants have taken this course since April 2020.